nerds-and-company/composer-craft-installer/README.md

 Once a Craft repository has been made available, make sure it has a valid `composer.json` file.
-For this installer to be used, the `type` entry has to be set to `craft-library`.
+For this installer to be used, the `type` entry has to be set to `craft-library` and the `nerds-and-company/composer-craft-installer` package needs to be `require`'d.

 A minimal case would be:

     {
         "name": "acme-corp/craft",
         "description": "Acme Corp.
 Craft Repository",
         "license": "proprietary",
-        "type": "craft-library"
+        "type": "craft-library",
+        "require": {
+            "nerds-and-company/composer-craft-installer": "~0.1"
         }
+    }

 ### Project Composer entry

-All that is left now, is to require the Craft repository from a specific project:
+All that is left now, is to require the Craft repository from a specific project's `composer.json`:

     {
         "name": "acme-corp/my-craft-based-project",
         "description": "Another Acme Corp.
 Production",
         "license": "proprietary",
         "require": {
-            "nerds-and-company/composer-craft-installer": "~0.1",
             "acme-corp/craft": "~2.5"
         }
     }